w3c/wcag3/guidelines/groups/layout/user-orientation/multi-step-process-review.md

 ---

 [Title, role, or organization] asserts that:
-* A complete list of steps in a multi-step process, or another representation that provides equivalent understanding of the process structure, is provided when appropriate to support user understanding and orientation within the process.
+* A complete list of :term[steps] in a :term[multi-step process], or another representation that provides equivalent understanding of the process structure, is provided when appropriate to support user understanding and orientation within the process.

 ::assertion-required
 * Title, role, or organization making the assertion